The Watermelon Woman: Plot

 Cheryl is a 25-year-old African-American lesbian who works at a video rental store in Philadelphia with her friend Tamara.
 She is interested in films from the 1930s and 1940s that feature Black actresses, noting that the actresses in these roles are often not credited.
-After watching a film titled Plantation Memories in which a Black actress playing a mammy is credited only as "The Watermelon Woman", she decides to make a documentary in which she attempts to uncover the Watermelon Woman's identity.
+After watching a film titled Plantation Memories in which a Black actress playing a mammy is credited only as "The Watermelon Woman", she decides to make a documentary in which she attempts to uncover the Watermelon Woman's identity and her own.

-Cheryl begins interviewing subjects for her documentary: her mother, who recalls seeing the Watermelon Woman singing in clubs in Philadelphia; Lee Edwards, a local expert on African-American cinema; and her mother's friend Shirley, who is a lesbian.
+Cheryl begins interviewing subjects for her documentary: her mother, who recalls seeing the Watermelon Woman singing in clubs in Philadelphia; Lee Edwards, a local expert on African-American cinema; and her mother's friend Shirley, who is a lesbian and "in the family."
 Shirley tells Cheryl that the Watermelon Woman's name was Fae Richards, that Fae was a lesbian, and that she used to sing in clubs "for all us stone butches".
 She suggests that Fae was in a relationship with Martha Page, the white director of Plantation Memories.
-Cheryl later begins dating Diana, a white customer at the video rental store.
+Cheryl later begins dating Diana, a white lesbian at the video rental store.

 After interviewing cultural critic Camille Paglia, Cheryl visits the Center for Lesbian Information and Technology ("CLIT"), where she finds an autographed photo of Fae Richards signed for her "special friend" June Walker.
 Diana later helps Cheryl contact Martha Page's sister, who denies that Martha was a lesbian.
-Tamara tells Cheryl that she disapproves of her relationship with Diana; she accuses Cheryl of wanting to be white, and Diana of having a fetish for Black people.
+Tamara tells Cheryl that she disapproves of her relationship with Diana; she accuses Cheryl of wanting to be white, and Diana of having a fetish for Black women.

 Upon contacting June Walker, Cheryl learns that Fae is deceased and that June is a Black woman who was Fae's partner of 20 years.
 They arrange to meet, though June is hospitalized prior to their meeting and leaves a letter for Cheryl.
-In the letter, June expresses anger over the frequent rumors that Fae and Martha were a couple, and urges Cheryl to tell the true story of their relationship.
+In the letter, June expresses anger over the frequent rumors that Fae and Martha were a couple, and urges Cheryl to tell the true story of their relationship and Fae Richards' life.
 Having separated from Diana and fallen out with Tamara, Cheryl finishes her documentary, never managing to make further contact with June.